SimpleDataLabsInc/prophecy-docs/docs/getting-help/getting-help.md

 - **Get Trial Support in Slack:** Have questions during your trial?
 Join the conversation in the #support channel on our Slack community.
 Our dynamic community is here to assist you.
 [Join #support on Slack](https://prophecy-io-support.slack.com/archives/C01P1PD7JJY).
 - _If you're a Trial customer and unable to signup for our Slack Community, please reach out to Sales@Prophecy.io for quick assistance._
+- If you'd like to see Prophecy in action, sign up [here](https://www.prophecy.io/request-a-demo) for a live demo with our incredible team.

 ## For Existing Customers